asasmoyo/yii-simplesamlphp/README.md

   Now you can login via `site/login` and logout via `site/logout`.
   You need to specify `simplesamlphpComponentName` with your component name which you register `components/Simplesamlphp.php` and `redirectAfterLogin` and `redirectAfterLogout` with a route where you want to be redirected after login / logout.

+###3.
+Example

+  You can install [Yii Simplesamlphp Example](https://github.com/asasmoyo/yii-simplesamlphp) to try this extension.